Hermeneutics

-Hermeneutics (/hɜːrməˈnjuːtɪks/) is the theory and methodology of interpretation, especially the interpretation of biblical texts, wisdom literature, and philosophical texts.
+Hermeneutics (/ˌhɜːrməˈnjuːtɪks/) is the study of the methodological principles of interpretation, especially the interpretation of biblical texts, wisdom literature, and philosophical texts.
 As necessary, hermeneutics may include the art of understanding and communication.

 Modern hermeneutics includes both verbal and non-verbal communication, as well as semiotics, presuppositions, and pre-understandings.
 Hermeneutics has been broadly applied in the humanities, especially in law, history and theology.

 Hermeneutics was initially applied to the interpretation, or exegesis, of scripture, and has been later broadened to questions of general interpretation.
 The terms hermeneutics and exegesis are sometimes used interchangeably.
 Hermeneutics is a wider discipline which includes written, verbal, and nonverbal communication.
 Exegesis focuses primarily upon the word and grammar of texts.

 Hermeneutic, as a count noun in the singular, refers to some particular method of interpretation (see, in contrast, double hermeneutic).

 Etymology

 Hermeneutics is derived from the Greek word ἑρμηνεύω (hermēneuō, "translate, interpret"), from ἑρμηνεύς (hermeneus, "translator, interpreter").
 While the etymology is uncertain, both R. S. P. Beekes (2009) and Zsolt Simon (2019) suggest an Anatolian (Carian) origin.

 The technical term ἑρμηνεία (hermeneia, "interpretation, explanation") was introduced into philosophy mainly through the title of Aristotle's work Περὶ Ἑρμηνείας (Peri Hermeneias), commonly referred to by its Latin title De Interpretatione and translated in English as On Interpretation.
 It is one of the earliest (c.
 360 BCE) extant philosophical works in the Western tradition to deal with the relationship between language and logic in a comprehensive, explicit and formal way.

 The early usage of "hermeneutics" places it within the boundaries of the sacred.
 A divine message must be received with implicit uncertainty regarding its truth.
 This ambiguity is an irrationality; it is a sort of madness that is inflicted upon the receiver of the message.
 Only one who possesses a rational method of interpretation (i.e., a hermeneutic) could determine the truth or falsity of the message.